 It was one of those situations that often move me to commit random acts of kindness, and this was no exception.
 I told him, “I can tell you really like the shirt, so you should have it.”
 He gave me his business card so I could mail it to him.
 I didn’t explain my transportation predicament, but I’m sure he figured out that I was pedaling and lived miles away; hence, the plan to mail the shirt to him.
 Now, however, I think I might actually go in there and give it to him.
 I can use the trip to accomplish other things, and this way I can see his expression when I give him the tee shirt.

-What a lot of substance there turned out to be in one little 60-second encounter!
+What substance there turned out to be in one 60-second encounter!
 Lessons on joy, social awareness, wisdom and virtue, all for the price of a few seconds of paying attention to God’s creatures around me.
 I haven’t even had a proper conversation with Greg so far, and I’m enough of a realist to admit that perhaps there won’t be any great social developments from this (such as a lifelong friendship).
 I’m okay with this.
 Sometimes these things remain in the miscellaneous file, and that’s fine.
 There are some great memories in that file (which, by the way, I am tentatively dubbing the “Accidental Blessings” file).
 Thank you, Lord, for keeping the great blessings hopper in the sky going.
 What would we do without you?

 After nearly three weeks, Greg had forgotten all about the conversation and the shirt.
 When I had him summoned to the receptionist’s desk at Goodwill, he didn’t register any recognition as he looked at me.
 Of course, we had only met once, and our conversation had been brief.
 I held the folded tee-shirt out to him (which I had laundered), and he simply looked at it dumbly, even as I was recapping our initial meeting to him.
 The scene was equal parts awkward and glorious.